meltzerpete/PiNet/README.md

 # PiNet: A Permutation Invariant Graph Neural Network for Graph Classification

-Work on this project is ongoing and s described in detail [here](https://arxiv.org/abs/1905.03046).
+Work on this project is ongoing and is described in detail [here](https://arxiv.org/abs/1905.03046).

 If this work is of interest to you, or you use the code, I'd love your feedback.
 Please email me at p.meltzer@cs.ucl.ac.uk with any comments, criticisms or suggestions! :D